rsanchezmo/bpe/README.md

-# Byte Pair Encoding Tokenizer [BPE]
+# Tokenizers
-This is my own Python implementation of BPE algorithm based on Andrej Karpathy [minBPE](https://github.com/karpathy/minbpe).
+This is my own Python implementation of some state-of-the-art text tokenizers for LLMs.

+## Available Tokenizers
+1. Byte Pair Encoding [BPE]